hmcts/darts-api/README.md

 | `functionalTest` | `src/functionalTest/resources/application-functionalTest.yaml` | For running functional tests under `src/functionalTest`.                                       | Functional tests execute API calls against the application deployed in the PR environment.
 That application is deployed with the `dev` profile (see below).                                                                     |
 | `dev`            | `src/main/resources/application-dev.yaml`                      | For running the application in the Pull Request (dev) environment.                             | Interaction permitted with "real" components, which may be services deployed to a test environment.                                                                                                                             |

+## Functional testing

+The functional tests module is run by default in the dev and staging environments.
+Unlike the integration tests the functional tests will hit the deployed darts-api and postgres database.
+This requires some management of the data created by these tests.
+To this end the following conventions should be used:

+ - If a courthouse needs to pre-exist for a functional test it can be created from within the tests using `/functional-tests/courthouse/{courthouse_name}/courtroom/{courtroom_name}`.
+The courthouse_name must be prefixed with `func-`.
+This data will be cleaned after the test has executed.
+ - If a case needs to pre-exist for a functional test then however it is created the case_number should also pre-fixed with `func-`.
+There is a random case_number generator that will provide case_numbers with this prefix.
+These cases and there associated hearings and events will be cleaned up automatically after the test has executed.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details